SmartlyDressedGames/Unturned-Docs/about/getting-started.rst

 Installing Unturned
 -------------------

 *Unturned* must be downloaded in order to create and upload mods.
 The game can be downloaded from `Steam <https://store.steampowered.com/app/304930/>`_.
-If you are using SteamCMD, its app ID is ``304930``.

 Not only do the game files include tools necessary for creating custom content, but the game's official assets can also be used as an example when creating your own items, objects, or other assets.